Lemmy: 1960–1970: Early years

 In Stockport, Lemmy joined local bands the Rainmakers and then the Motown Sect who played northern clubs for three years.
 In 1965, he joined The Rockin' Vickers who signed a deal with CBS, released three singles and toured Europe, reportedly being the first British band to visit the Socialist Federal Republic of Yugoslavia.
 The Rockin' Vickers moved to Manchester, where they shared a flat together.

-Leaving the Rockin' Vickers, Lemmy moved to London in 1967.
+In 1967, Lemmy left the Rockin' Vickers and moved to London.
 He shared a flat with Noel Redding, bassist of the Jimi Hendrix Experience, and with Neville Chesters, their road manager.
-He got a job as a roadie for the band.
+He got a job in the road crew for the band.
 In 1968, he joined the psychedelic rock band Sam Gopal under the name Ian Willis and recorded the album Escalator which was released in 1969.
 After meeting Simon King at a shopping centre in Chelsea in 1969, he joined the band Opal Butterfly, but the group soon disbanded, having failed to raise enough interest with their singles.